• Home

 Introduction

-A Scatter Diagram is a visualization that displays relationships between vital data points.
+A Scatter Graph is a visualization that displays relationships between vital data points.
 This visualization has several dots that are essential in showing the correlation between the variables you plot.

 This chart best suits the job if your objective is to reveal hidden insights between two variables.
 Let’s use the example below.
 We want to see if there is a correlation between height and age in both genders.